UnstopableSafar08/DevOps/docker/README.md

 3. **SELinux**: On RHEL-based systems with SELinux enabled, you may need to configure SELinux policies for Docker.

 4. **Docker Compose Plugin vs Standalone**: Modern Docker installations include docker compose as a plugin (use `docker compose` instead of `docker-compose`).
 The standalone installation is still available for compatibility.

+5. **Uninstall Warning**: Uninstalling Docker will permanently delete all images, containers, volumes, and custom configuration files.
+Make sure to backup any important data before proceeding with uninstallation.

 ---